bnm3k/old-blog/content/posts/07_go_logger_custom/index.md

 }
 ```

-Finally, the `Write` method is implemented so that the value itself can be supplied to a `logger` instance.
-When a log is written, it's simply sent to the `logsCh` channel so that any of the workers can write it:
+Finally, the 'Write' method is implemented so that the value itself can be supplied to a logger instance.
+When a log is written, it's simply sent to the *logsCh* channel so that any of the workers can write it:

 ```go
 func (cc *customOutConc) Write(log []byte) (int, error) {